gcastroid/img2mif/README.md

 # img2mif
-A simple python script to convert an image to a .mif file.
+A simple python script to convert an image to a .mif file, the pixels are written as RGB444.

+To run the script just type the following command in the terminal: python img2mif.py imgname.png outfilename.mif